 Anything illegal in the jurisdiction where the message recipient lives.
 Examples include, but are not limited to:

 Cannabis.
 Messages related to cannabis are not allowed in the United States as federal laws prohibit its sale, even though some states have legalized it.
 Similarly, messages associated with CBD are not permissible in the United States, as certain states prohibit its sale.
-Twilio defines a cannabis message as any message which relates to the marketing or sale of a cannabis product, regardless of whether or not those messages explicitly contain cannabis terms, images, or links to cannabis websites.
+Twilio defines a cannabis message as any message related to the marketing or sale of a cannabis product, regardless of whether or not those messages explicitly contain cannabis terms, images, or links to cannabis websites.

 Prescription Medication.
 Offers for prescription medication that cannot legally be sold over the counter are prohibited in the United States.

-Hate speech, harassment, exploitative, abusive, or any communications originate from a hate group.
+Hate speech, harassment, exploitation, abusive, or any communication originate from a hate group.

 Malicious content, such as malware or viruses.

-Any content that is designed to intentionally evade filters (see below).
+Any content that is designed to evade filters (see below) intentionally.

 All messages should comply with the rules applicable to the country in which the message recipient lives, which can be found in our Country-Specific Guidelines.
-Additionally, Twilio has Country Specific Requirements for select countries, which you should review prior to sending a message to recipients in or from those countries.
+Additionally, Twilio has Country Specific Requirements for select countries, which you should review before sending a message to recipients in or from those countries.

 Age and Geographic Gating

 If you are sending messages in any way related to alcohol, firearms, gambling, tobacco, or other adult content, then more restrictions apply.
-In addition to obtaining consent from every message recipient, you must ensure that no message recipient is younger than the legal age of consent based on where the recipient is located.
-You also must ensure that the message content complies with all applicable laws of the jurisdiction in which the message recipient is located or applicable communications industry guidelines or standards.
+In addition to obtaining consent from every message recipient, you must ensure that no recipient is younger than the legal age of support based on where the recipient is located.
+You also must ensure that the message content complies with all applicable laws of the jurisdiction where the recipient is located or practical communications industry guidelines or standards.